ErikAndreas/lingua/README.md

 lingua
 ======

-Angular i18n library wrapping Jed which allows for gettext-style support in markup (html and javascript) supporting singular, plural and interpolation/sprintf.
+Angular i18n library wrapping [Jed](https://github.com/SlexAxton/Jed) which allows for gettext-style support in html and javascript.
+Supporting singular, plural and interpolation/sprintf.
+Full stack tooling, like xgettext for text extraction, packaged for use with Grunt at [grunt-lingua](https://github.com/ErikAndreas/grunt-lingua)

 ## Dependencies
 Included in /vendor